ZORA Docs

 Metadata

-The uri parameter structure is described in the Metadata section.
+• The metadata.uri should point to valid metadata as described in the Metadata section.

 import { Address } from "viem";